dgtized/stack-mitosis/README.md

 ![img](doc/img/final.png)

-Note that this replication graph is a simple case, it supports replacing arbitrarily complex replication graphs on RDS and has been verified against mysql and postgres database engines.
+Note that this replication graph is a simple case, but it supports replacing arbitrarily complex replication graphs on RDS and has been verified with mysql and postgres database engines.
+The postgres engine on RDS only allows multiple replicas of a single primary, but the Mysql engine on RDS allows cascading replicas of replicas.
+See the AWS documentation for [working with RDS read replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) for more information on these limitations.

 # Install